How Cannabis Can Help Breast Cancer Patients- October 26, 2017

 - When treating nausea with cannabis, choose strains with some degree of THC such as Northern Lights, Blueberry Diesel, and Super Lemon Haze.
 In that case, vaporizing is an efficient delivery route.

-- Indicas like Bubba Kush and Grandaddy Purple are great appetite stimulants.
+- Indicas like Bubba Kush and Granddaddy Purple are great appetite stimulants.
 Some hybrids, Skywalker OG in particular, can also help with appetite loss.

 - Sativa strains, which deliver energizing effects, are useful to patients living with chronic fatigue.
 There are uplifting hybrids to choose from as well.
 Strawberry Cough, Chocolope, and Pineapple Express are good options.